Guiding from experience.

 What is Developmental Trauma Disorder/Reactive Attachment Disorder?

-Developmental trauma disorder, formerly diagnosed as reactive attachment disorder (RAD) develops when a child’s brain is impacted by trauma during the first few years of life.
+Developmental trauma, commonly diagnosed as reactive attachment disorder (RAD) develops when a child’s brain is impacted by trauma during the first few years of life.
 Although common in children living in the foster care system and in orphanages internationally, the disorder can impact any child and family.

-Kids with RAD are stuck in a constant state of fight or flight, even after their trauma has long passed.
+Children with developmental trauma/RAD are stuck in a constant state of fight or flight, even after their trauma has long passed.

-It’s extremely difficult, even dangerous at times, for parents — whether adoptive, biological, step-parent, or otherwise — to raise a child with RAD and find effective help for them and keep families safe.
-RAD Advocates exists to bridge the gap.
+It’s extremely difficult, even dangerous at times, for parents — whether adoptive, biological, step-parent, or otherwise — to raise a child with RAD and find effective help for them and keep their families safe.
+RAD Advocates exists to bridge the gap between families and professionals.

 What We Do & How We Do It

-RAD Advocates bridges the knowledge gap between families living with the reality of reactive attachment disorder and the people who can support them.
+RAD Advocates bridges the knowledge gap between families living with the reality of developmental trauma and the people who can support them.

 Educate